algosup/2022-2023-project-1-smart-signage-Project-3-group/functional.md

 ### Home page
 To avoid any mistakes we will display the home page according to the login entered.
-- If the user is connected as a member of the maintenance team, he will see the state of all the signages and their LEDs.
+**If the user is connected as a member of the maintenance team:**
+After login the member of the maintenance team have an overview of all the brands and signages of his sector, he can see the the state of each signage and get an historic with information about the life of the signage (his electricity consumption, if there was an overheating... )

-- If the user is connected as employees of the place where the signage is, he will be able to control the LEDs of his panel ang get some information.
+**If the user is connected as employees of the place where the signage is:**
+After login the employee have an overview of all the signages of the brand where he is.
+He can see which signage is off or if there is a problem with a signage.
+He can select one panel by his number to get more information and control it.
 He can not have access to the other brand signage.

 ### Commands
 To control the LEDs and to have access to various information the user will have different commands.
-After logging in, a summary table of all the commands available for the user and with their description will be visible in the terminal:
+After logging in and select a signage, a summary table of all the commands available for the user and with their description will be visible in the terminal:
 <!-- voire pour ajouter screen du terminal -->
 | Commands 	| Description                        	| Access restricted to           	|
 |----------	|------------------------------------	|--------------------------------	|